Denis Dyack: Precursor Games and Shadow of the Eternals

 In October 2012, Kotaku published an article by Andrew McMillen, entitled "What Went Wrong With Silicon Knights' X-Men: Destiny?".
 McMillen's story covered allegations from eight anonymous sources that Dyack mistreated employees.
 McMillen sought out responses from Dyack but none of the members of Silicon Knights' management team responded to his request for comment at the time.
 During the Kickstarter campaign for Shadow of the Eternals in May 2013, Dyack was asked to respond to the article by Precursor CEO Paul Caporicci.
 A video was created directly addressing the allegations published by Kotaku as well as additional allegations expressed across the internet that were unrelated to the piece itself.
 He would also claim that Kotaku had accused him of embezzling funds.
 Kotaku noted in their own official response to the video that no such claims were made in the original piece but several of their original sources had made those allegations during the production of the article.

-Shadow of The Eternals was launched on Kickstarter twice; the first was in June 2013 with the goal of $1,350,000.
+Shadow of the Eternals was launched on Kickstarter twice; the first was in June 2013 with the goal of $1,350,000.
 It was cancelled when the controversy started pouring in, although Precursor chief operating officer Shawn Jackson assured it was due to the studio wanting to scale down the project.
+Around the same time, former Silicon Knights staff and Precursor founder Kenneth McCulloch was arrested on child pornography charges, upon which the company immediately severed ties.
 The second Kickstarter was launched in August 2013 for $750,000.

 Quantum Entanglement Entertainment

 Shadow of the Eternals failed both of its Kickstarter campaigns, leading to the project being placed on indefinite hold and the demise of Precursor Games.
-However, in late 2014, Dyack announced the formation of Quantum Entanglement Entertainment, Inc., with the aim of restarting production on Shadow of the Eternals as well as potentially expanding the IP into movies and television.
+Both Jackson and Precursor CEO Paul Caporicci formed Creative Bytes Studios in 2013.
+In late 2014, Dyack announced the formation of Quantum Entanglement Entertainment, Inc., with the aim of restarting production on Shadow of the Eternals as well as potentially expanding the IP into movies and television.